There are two related concepts in marketing — customer funnel and customer journey.

 Customer journey: a method to investigate user experience

+Knowing what a person does, needs, and feels at each stage of awareness helps to build a cjm that becomes a real marketing tool, not just a pretty graph on the office whiteboard.
 A customer journey means users set in motion by a problem that moves them looking for a solution.
 Understanding that journeys can help SaaS companies to join consumers in their investigations and help to turn moments of frustration into moments of delight.

 With such a human-centered approach, you can help customers figure out the crowded SaaS market to earn their trust and make the customer stick with you via human-centered design.